 - Installation and workmanship for acoustic plaster systems

 - Examples of acoustic plaster products available on the market

 Note: Although acoustic plaster systems do look really good, they might not be the solution if you are on a tight budget.
 Some of the reasons are because they include some high-end materials and have to be installed by specialists.

 What are acoustic plaster systems?

-Acoustic plaster is a material made of fibrous and porous materials that absorb sound and help reduce sound reverberation within spaces.
+Acoustic plaster systems are sound absorbing systems that are made of fibrous and porous materials to help reduce sound reverberation within spaces.

 Acoustic plaster systems usually come in pre-made panels that require final finishing on site.

 They usually include the following: